bigbluebutton/bbb-install/README.md

 Only when web pages are servied via HTTPS will the browser allow access to your webcam, microphone, or screen (for screen sharing) using the browser's built-in real-time communications (WebRTC) libraries.
 If you try to install BigBlueButton without specifying the `-s` and `-e` parameters, the client will not load.

-The following sections walk you through the options for using `bbb-install.sh` to setup/upgrade a BigBluebutton server.
+The hostname `bbb.example.com` and e-mail address `info@example.com` are just sample parameters.
+The following sections walk you through the details on using `bbb-install.sh` to setup/upgrade your BigBluebutton server.

 ## Getting ready
-Before running `bbb-install.sh`, we _strongly_ recommend that you:
+Before running `bbb-install.sh`, you needed to

   * read through all the documentation in this page,
   * ensure that your server meets the [minimal server requirements](http://docs.bigbluebutton.org/install/install.html#minimum-server-requirements), and